VenusProtocol/venus-protocol-documentation/core-pool/vtoken/README.md

-# vToken
+# VToken

 ## Introduction

-vTokens are the primary means of interacting with the Venus Protocol.
+vTokens are the primary medium for interacting with the Venus Protocol.
 When a user mints, redeems, borrows, repays a borrow, liquidates a borrow, or transfers vTokens, they will do so using the vToken contract.

 There are currently two types of vTokens:
-1. vBep20
+1. vBEP20
-2. vBnb
+2. vBNB

-- Both types expose the EIP-20 interface
-- VBep20 wraps an underlying BEP-20 asset
+Both types expose the EIP-20 interface, while the VBEP20 wraps an underlying BEP-20 asset and VBNB wraps BNB.
-- VBnb simply wraps BNB itself

-Both [VBep20](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBep20.sol) and [VBnb](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBNB.sol) inherit the [VToken](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VToken.sol) contract.
+Both [VBEP20](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBep20.sol) and [VBNB](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBNB.sol) inherit the [VToken](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VToken.sol) contract.

 ## Initialisation

-1. deployment of VBep20Delegate will precede the deployment of all vTokens
-2. VBep20Delegate contract address will be same in constructor arguments of all vTokens (excluding vBNB)
+Deployment of [VBep20Delegate](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBep20Delegate.sol) and [VBEPDelegator](https://github.com/VenusProtocol/venus-protocol/blob/master/contracts/VBepDelegator.sol) must be deployed first as they will be used to deploy vTokens.
+VBep20Delegate contract address will be same in constructor arguments of all vTokens (excluding vBNB).
+You can read more about the VBEP Proxy [here](./vbep20-delegator.md)
-3. Use VTokenDelegator to deploy vTokens

-common constructor argument for all vTokens as :
+The constructor argument for all vTokensare

-4. vToken is initialized using following values:
-   - underlying  (The address of the underlying asset)
-   - comptroller (The address of the Comptroller - Unitroller)
-   - interestRateModel (The address of the interest rate model)
-   - initialExchangeRateMantissa (The initial exchange rate, scaled by 1e18)
-   - name (BEP-20 name of this token)
-   - symbol (BEP-20 symbol of this token)
-   - decimals (BEP-20 decimal precision of this token)

 ## Details

-- VToken actions:
+VToken actions:

 1. Mint
 2. Redeem